Shaunwei/RealChar/README.md

 -   Maybe reduce response latency by early generating before user has finished speaking or typing.

 -   Try using whisperX and compare performance.

+-   Can use fast STT to align AI text typing and voice.
+Make it more natrual.

+-   Can start transcribing from the first word.
+And keep transcribing the whole sentence.
+Correct the text message on screen as the sentence finishes.